itfanr/ros2-wiki/Ament-Tutorial.md

 Ament is an iteration on the catkin meta-build tool.
 For more information on the design of ament see [this document](http://design.ros2.org/articles/ament.html).

-The source can be found in [ament GitHub organization](https://github.com/ament).
+The source can be found in the [ament GitHub organization](https://github.com/ament).

 ## Prerequisites